khulnasoft-lab/design.khulnasoft.com/contents/content/date-time.md

 The absolute format clarifies the precise date and time that something occurred.

 Absolute date and time information can be [localized](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat) to display a user's local date and time or follow the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format.
 See the [Guidelines](#Guidelines) section for more information about when dates should be localized, and when they should be shown in ISO 8601.
-  - For example, `Jan 03, 2021` or shortened `Jan 03`.
-Always show the full string of the date and time data in a tooltip if shortened.
+  - Localized dates display as `Jan 03, 2021` or are shortened to `Jan 03` when space is tight.
+Always show the full date and time data in a tooltip if the date is shortened.
+Both `dateStyle` and `timeStyle` should be set to medium.
-  - **options**
-    - dateStyle: "medium"
-    - timeStyle: "medium"

 Using [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html):
   - Internationally agreed way to represent dates is `YYYY-MM-DD`